MD Course Descriptions | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Language Acquisition

-The Language Acquisition course integrates core concepts in molecular biology, genetics, biochemistry, cell biology, pathology, pathophysiology, microbiology, immunology, and pharmacology.
-All students must master this eight-week overview of basic science material before advancing to organ system courses.
+Language Acquisition is an eight-week course that integrates core concepts in molecular biology, genetics, biochemistry, cell biology, pathology, pathophysiology, microbiology, immunology, and pharmacology.

 Cardiology System